 Ever wondered why one morning you wake stuffy nosed, itchy eyed and wheezing, suspecting you might have a dust mite allergy, yet another morning you’re fine?

 Could it mean you’re not allergic to house dust mites?
-While only an allergy test can answer that definitively, there is another possible reason why your dust mite allergy seems here today, gone tomorrow: a phenomenon known as allergen load.
+Only an allergy test can answer that definitely.
+However, there is another possible reason why your allergy seems here today, gone tomorrow.
+This phenomenon is known as allergy load.

-Not all allergic reactions are severe and immediate, the kind where there can be no doubt as to what caused them.
+Not all allergic reactions are severe and immediate, where there can be no doubt as to what caused them.
 A morsel of shellfish.
 A shot of penicillin.
 A bee sting.
-Even the touch of a latex surgical glove … these are some of the allergens that are known to cause severe, and at times fatal allergic reactions.
+Even the touch of a latex surgical glove… These are some of the allergens that are known to cause severe, and at times fatal, allergic reactions.

-Some allergens however, like house dust mites, may only sporadically trigger reactions in people, which can be confusing when you’re trying to figure out the cause of your stuffy nose, itchy eyes and wheezy chest.
+However, some allergens like house dust mites, may only sporadically trigger reactions in people.
+This can be confusing when you’re figuring out the cause of your stuffy nose, itchy eyes and wheezy chest.
 Why?

 WHAT IS AN ALLERGY?

 You have an allergy when your immune system becomes sensitive to and reacts to something that is usually not harmful.
 Unlike bacteria or a virus, dust mites or pet dander don’t pose a real threat to our bodies.
-Yet for many people, their immune systems react to these allergens as if they’re a clear and present danger, causing immune reactions that can range from mild and annoying, to severe and life threatening.
+Yet for many people, their immune systems react to these allergens as if they’re a clear and present danger.
+This causes immune reactions that can range from mild and annoying, to severe and life threatening.

 This reaction may only occur though, if the immune system is pushed beyond its allergic threshold, when the allergen load on it is too high.